 The Drug Enforcement Administration (DEA) holds National Drug Take Back Days twice a year.
 At the 12th Drug Take Back Day in October 2016, the public turned in more than 730,000 pounds (more than 366 tons) of medication at almost 5,200 collection sites around the country.
-12 Overall, in the six years since the program began, the DEA has collected a total of 7.1 million pounds (over 3,500 tons) of unwanted and unused prescription drugs.
-12
+Overall, in the six years since the program began, the DEA has collected a total of 7.1 million pounds (over 3,500 tons) of unwanted and unused prescription drugs.

-The next National Drug Take Back Day is Saturday, April 29, 2017.
 Contact your local law enforcement office or visit the DEA's National Take-Back Initiative for more information.